grammyjs/website/site/docs/guide/introduction.md

 It defines _what your bot actually does_, i.e., "when a user sends this message, respond with that", and so on.

 You can then run that source file.
-Your bot will now work, until you stop running it.
+Your bot will now work until you stop running it.

 You're kinda done now…